savin2001/escrow-online-writers/README.md

 # IMPLEMENTING ESCROW IN ONLINE WRITING PAYMENTS

-Here is the [link](https://escrow-writers.netlify.app/) to tye demo site.
+Here is the [link](https://escrow-writers.netlify.app/) to the demo site.

 ## ABSTRACT